 Instead, the best way to break into such a notoriously ruthless industry is by constantly attending auditions, learning to develop a thick skin and volunteering on film and theatre sets in the hope of making a few contacts.
 While the 1% may earn the big bucks, the harsh reality is that acting is a poorly paid, unrewarding job; an existence tough enough as it is, without the additional burden of crippling debt.

-At first glance, the study of either anthropology or archaeology are both attractive propositions; they develop sought-after cognitive and analytical skills, are both genuinely interesting subjects and, well, who’s never wanted to be Indiana Jones?
+At first glance, the study of either anthropology or archaeology are both attractive propositions.
+They develop sought-after cognitive and analytical skills, are both genuinely interesting subjects and, well, who doesn’t want to be Indiana Jones?

 The only slight hitch is that neither offers a realistic career path.
 Indeed, to achieve anything within either field requires at least a doctorate, and even then – with all that debt, time and effort – there is no guarantee of a viable career.
-Unless your sole intention is simply to satisfy your own personal interest in the subject, then it is highly unlikely that you will ever find a practical use for your degree.
+Unless your sole intention is simply to satisfy your own personal interest in the subject, then it’s highly unlikely that you’ll ever find a practical use for your degree.

 Unfortunately, there’s a reason the only archaeologists you know are fictional – in the real world, they are simply too few and far between.

-If you're wondering what you should study instead, meanwhile, be sure to check out our list of the best university courses!
+What do you think of our list?
+Let us know your thoughts in the comments section below.
+And if you're wondering what you should study instead, check out our list of the best university courses!